Drenge at Dingwalls

 Recent double A-side single Bloodsports has confident, lurching riffs that give the track a QOTSA-esque swagger, and Dogmeat is a jerky number that, like almost all of Drenge’s tracks, barely comes close to reaching the three-minute mark.

 At times the pace lessens, but the quality does not.
 In fact, their standout track is the slower-paced and gloriously irreverent People in Love Make Me Feel Yuk.
 It is an undeniably infectious little song, clocking in at less than two minutes, with a melody that instantly reels you in.

 It’s a rare occasion when their brevity almost works against them you’d rather the song kept going and went with a formulaic structure, purely so you could enjoy a second verse and chorus.
 To be sure, it’s a minor complaint in what is otherwise a very satisfying and hugely promising display.

-For further information about Drenge and future events visit here.
+For further information and future events visit Drenge’s website here.